 The “camera” pulls back so we can see both trenches; the woman is in the foreground, the man (still grinning and holding up the bomb) is in the background.

-MAN: So do we have a deal?
+MAN: Do we have a deal?

 A shot of the woman, who has an angry expression as she stares at the man, her arms crossed.